SSWConsulting/SSW.Rules.Content/rules/why-use-open-source/rule.md

 <!--endintro-->

-Open source software is a great option, but it's not always the best.
+Open Source software is a great option, but it's not always the best.
 Make sure to consider these points before deciding to use open source software.

 `youtube: https://www.youtube.com/embed/k7bQ320vOj0`